Short-Term Mortgages

 If you require another loan (which is a key reason for remortgaging) it will probably work out cheaper to take out a different type of loan than to pay all the fees associated with remortgaging.

-It used to be the case that lenders weren’t that keen on short term but to let mortgages, mostly because it was too risky.
+It used to be the case that lenders weren’t keen on short term but to let mortgages, mostly because it was too risky.
 If, for example, a property was empty without tenants for any period of time then there may be problems with the repayments.

 You can find out more in our guide to bridge mortgages.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!